 - Large chip repair.
-A larger break requires more extensive repair.
+A more significant break requires more extensive repair.
 Your dentist may grind off part of the remaining tooth and cover it with a crown.
 The crown protects the tooth and restores your appearance.
-Dentists make crowns from metal, porcelain fused with metal, resin or ceramic.
+Dentists make crowns from metal, porcelain fused with metal, resin, or ceramic.

 - Repair of a break that exposes the pulp.
-The center of your tooth holds the pulp, which includes the nerves and blood vessels.
+The center of your tooth holds the pulp, including the nerves and blood vessels.
 The pulp can become infected.
-Pain, discoloration of the tooth or extreme sensitivity may indicate damaged or diseased pulp.
+Pain, discoloration of the tooth, or extreme sensitivity may indicate damaged or diseased pulp.
 Broken tooth repair for these breaks may require a root canal if your pulp is damaged.

-- Broken tooth repair for a split tooth.
+- You have broken tooth repair for a split tooth.
 When your tooth has split vertically into two separate pieces, it may need to be removed, depending on its location in your mouth.
 Front teeth can be removed and replaced with an implant.
-Your dentist may be able to save a molar by performing a root canal, topped with a crown.
+Your dentist may be able to save a molar by performing a root canal topped with a crown.

 Relief of Broken Tooth Pain

-The treatment from your dentist depends on the extent of the damage and the location of the tooth.
+The treatment from your dentist depends on the damage’s extent and the tooth’s location.
 Special cases include:

 - A broken tooth repair for a front tooth.
 Your front teeth are thinner and can’t support a crown.
 If the break is large enough, you may get a dental veneer.
-A veneer is a thin shell that covers the front part of the tooth.
+A veneer is a thin shell covering the tooth’s front part.
 Your dentist removes 0.3–1.2 millimeters of enamel from the surface of your front tooth and makes impressions that are sent to the lab for custom design.
 You have to return later to allow your dentist to cement the veneer in place.

 No matter the reason or method, a dentist is committed to relieving your pain and providing custom broken tooth repair.
 Accidents are part of everyday life, but your dentist helps reduce the severity by providing quick, accurate diagnosis and treatment.